Jastrzębiec coat of arms: Ancestors of this house

 Based on a grant of privilege to a monastery in 999, Paprocki cites the most ancient member of this house as being a castellan of Sandomierz, a man named Mszczuj.
 Mszczuj's two sons Mszczuj and Jan, who signed themselves "from Jakuszewice", were both made canons in Kraków by Bishop Lambert in 1061.
 In 1084, Dlugosz wrote that the Jastrzebczyks who came from Hungary with Mieczyslaw, son of Boleslaw the Bold.

 Derszlaw was cup-bearer for King Bolesław Wry-mouth in 1114.
 Bolesław IV the Curly granted the title to the villages of Jakuszewice and Kobelniki to Derszlaw's sons Wojciech and Derszlaw, of whom Wojciech was the Sandomierz standard-bearer.
 Paprocki cites a fragment of his in O herbach, but the long stretch of time between them and their father, 166 years, indicates that they were not the sons of Derszlaw the cup-bearer.
 Paprocki cites a monastery grant of privilege given in 1199 for Borzywoj and Derszlaw Jastrzebczyk, heirs to Jakuszowice.
 He also includes Piotr, son of Wojciech, the Sandomierz standard-bearer.

 Swentoslaw, a pastor from Poznań and Gniezno canon, was chosen to be bishop of Poznań; already of an advanced age, he had retired, but he yielded to those urging him and accepted the office.
 He spent only a year at this see before his death in 1176 and was buried in the church.
 Nakiel. w Miechov. fol.
 66, praises the good works of this Swietoslaw, for saving his monastery at its beginning with generous alms; he ascribes to Swietoslaw the Pobog arms.
 Yet Długosz in Vitae Episc.
 Posnan, and others, call him a Jastrebczyk.
 Paprocki writes that in Jędrzejów a grave from the year 1206 is covered with a stone on which the Jastrzębiec arms are still visible, but the letters can no longer be read.

-Piotr Brevis (called Maly ("small"), as brevis is Latin for "short") was chosen to be the nineteenth bishop of Plock in 1254.
+Piotr Brevis (called Maly ("small"), as brevis is Latin for "short") was chosen to be the nineteenth bishop of Płock in 1254.
 In the fifth year of his episcopate, he moved to another see.
 However in Vitae Episc.
 Plocens, Lubienski ascribed no coat-of-arms to him yet wrote Piotr Brevis was of a noble clan.
 Paprocki in O herbach, added that Piotr Brevis was a Jastrzebczyk.

 Silesian Bishop Jan of Wrocław was the first Pole to ascend the episcopacy, inasmuch as only Italians had held the position before.
 Bishop Jan of Wrocław elected in 1062, presided for 10 years, and died in 1072.
 This is attested to by Dlugosz in Kronika, wherein he wrote that Bishop Jan of Wrocław was of the Jastrzebiec clan.